sanju-nair/sanju-nair.github.io/index.md

 ---

 ### 📌 [SupaNEWS: Zero-to-One Product Development](./supanews.html)
-**Role:** Technical Product Manager & Full-Stack Developer | **Tech:** Flutter, Supabase, AI
+**Role:** Founder & Technical Product Manager | **Tech:** Flutter, Supabase, AI-Assisted Engineering

 **The Challenge:**
-News consumption is fragmented and cluttered.
-I wanted to build a mobile-first experience that aggregated Australian news sources while removing clickbait and bias through AI.
+Australian news consumption is fragmented across dozens of publisher apps, most of which are plagued by intrusive ads.
+I wanted to build a single, unified interface for breaking news.

 **The Solution:**
-I built **SupaNEWS**, a cross-platform mobile app (iOS/Android).
-I architected a serverless backend using **Supabase** for real-time data and integrated **Generative AI** to summarize articles and analyze sentiment.
+I built **SupaNEWS**, a cross-platform mobile app that aggregates RSS feeds from top Australian providers.
+I architected a **serverless backend** using Supabase and leveraged **AI-Assisted Coding** (Claude, ChatGPT, Gemini) to accelerate the development lifecycle from concept to production.

 **The Outcome:**
 * 🚀 Successfully launched on the Google Play Store.
-* 📱 Demonstrated full-stack mastery: Mobile (Flutter), Backend (PostgreSQL/Edge Functions), and AI Integration.
+* ⚡ **Rapid Prototyping:** Used LLMs as "pair programmers" to build a production-grade app in a fraction of the standard development time.

 [👉 **Read the Full Case Study**](./supanews.html)